-If you believe you have a yeast infection, over-the-counter treatment options are available to you.
+If you believe you have a yeast infection, over-the-counter treatment options are available.
 Prescription medications are used in more moderate or severe cases.

-In almost every case, thick, white vaginal discharge is a sign of health and wellness for your reproductive organs.
+In almost every case, thick, white vaginal discharge is a sign of the health of your reproductive organs.
 However, from time to time, the discharge could be an indication of an underlying health issue.

 It’s important to see a doctor if you experience any of the following symptoms along with unusual vaginal discharge:

 - rashes or sores along with vaginal discomfort